PopovEvgeniy/gview/readme.txt

 2.3: The small changes.
 2.3.0.1-2.3.0.5: The documentation has been updated.
 2.3.1: The source code was recompiled under Lazarus 4.0 RC1.
+2.3.2: The source code was recompiled under Lazarus 4.0 RC3.